 Being a small town, Adolphus does not have a public transit system used by locals to get to and from work.

-The education level of Adolphus citizens is a little higher than the average for US cities and towns: 21.03% of adults in Adolphus have at least a bachelor's degree.
+The citizens of Adolphus are slightly better educated than the national average of 21.84% for all cities and towns, with 21.03% of adults in Adolphus having a bachelor's degree or advanced degree.

 The people who call Adolphus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Adolphus residents report their race to be White, followed by Asian.
 Important ancestries of people in Adolphus include English, Irish, German, Romanian, and Scottish.